Dance (DNCE)

 DNCE 4046 (1) Teaching Practicum

 Designed to give students supervised practical teaching skills through practice teaching, discussion, observation (in-person and video), reflection and feedback.
 Students will develop age appropriate lesson plans, define and refine principles of classroom management and understand the needs of diverse groups of students in a community, academic (K-12) and/or studio setting.
 All genres of dance are topic relevant.
+We refuse to separate: 1) mind and body; 2) dance and other disciplines; 3) us from one another.

 Additional Information: Departmental Category: Pedagogy

-DNCE 4047 (3) Hip-Hop Dance History
+DNCE 4047 (3) Dance & Hip-Hop History

 Departmental Category: Dance and Cultural Studies

-DNCE 4053 (3) Advanced Dance Composition
+DNCE 4053 (3) Dance & Making Dances

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities